Plan your visit

 The newly constructed Art Pavilion

-Visitors are intentionally navigated along an “architectural promenade,” taking them through the reception rooms at the historic residential home and across the kitchen garden up to the gently ascending northeastern corner of the property.
-There they find the new building embedded in a meadow of wildflowers, rising out of the immediate landscape like a temple.
-Via the stone ramp, visitors step up out of the meadow and enter the arcade that encircles the enclosed space.
-The construction of the façade is palpably visible in the clearly defined layering of the wood as well as in the ornamental dowels.
+In a deliberately designed ‘architectural promenade’, visitors are guided through the reception rooms in the historic residence and the kitchen garden to the gently sloping north-eastern corner of the site, where the new building stands like a temple, nestled within a flower meadow.
+Via the stone ramp, visitors emerge from the meadow and enter the surrounding arbour, where the construction method of the solid timber façade is brought to life through the visible layering of the timber and the ornamental dowels.

 « A homage to art »